stanton26/AppDefense/_posts/2018-03-22-workshop-manual.md

 ## Site Recovery

-Activate Site Recovery Add On
+### Activate Site Recovery Add On

 Important Instructions for Site Recovery ExercisesImportant Instructions for Site Recovery Exercises

-PLEASE BE AWARE THAT THESE EXERCISES MUST BE PERFORMED FROM THE ASSIGNED RDP PLEASE BE AWARE THAT THESE EXERCISES MUST BE PERFORMED FROM THE ASSIGNED RDP DESKTOP YOUR INSTRUCTORS ASSIGNED.
-IF YOU TRY TO PERFORM SOME OF THE EXERCISESDESKTOP YOUR INSTRUCTORS ASSIGNED.
+PLEASE BE AWARE THAT THESE EXERCISES MUST BE PERFORMED FROM THE ASSIGNED RDP DESKTOP YOUR INSTRUCTORS ASSIGNED.
 IF YOU TRY TO PERFORM SOME OF THE EXERCISES OUTSIDE OF THE RDP SESSION YOU WILL EXPERIENCE SOME FAILURES.
-PLEASE USE THEOUTSIDE OF THE RDP SESSION YOU WILL EXPERIENCE SOME FAILURES.
-PLEASE USE THE DESKTOP ASSIGNED TO YOU AT THE BEGINNING OF THE WORKSHOP.DESKTOP ASSIGNED TO YOU AT THE BEGINNING OF THE WORKSHOP.

-### Activate Site Recovery Add On

-1. In your SDDC, click on the "Add Ons" tab
+1. In your SDDC, click on the **Add Ons** tab
-2. Click the "Activate" button
+2. Click the **Activate** button
-3. Click the "Activate" button
+3. Click the **Activate** button

 Wait until the Site Recovery Add On has been activated.

-What is VMware Site Recovery?What is VMware Site Recovery?
+What is VMware Site Recovery?

 VMware Site Recovery brings VMware enterprise-class Software-Defined Data Center (SDDC) Disaster Recovery as a Service to the AWS Cloud.
 It enables customers to protect and recover applications without the requirement for a dedicated secondary site.
 It is delivered, sold, supported, maintained and managed by VMware as an on-demand service.
 IT teams manage their cloud-based resources with familiar VMware tools without the difficulties of learning new skills or utilizing new tools.
 VMware Site Recovery is an add-on feature to VMware Cloud on AWS, powered by VMware Cloud Foundation, VMware Cloud on AWS integrates VMware's flagship compute, storage, and network virtualization products: VMware vSphere, VMware vSAN, and VMware NSX along with VMware vCenter Server management.
 It optimizes them to run on elastic, bare-metal AWS infrastructure.
 With the same architecture and operational experience on-premises and in the cloud, IT teams can now get instant business value via the AWS and VMware hybrid cloud experience.
 The VMware Cloud on AWS solution enables customers to have the flexibility to treat their private cloud and public cloud as equal partners and to easily transfer workloads between them, for example, to move applications from DevTest to production or burst capacity.
 Users can leverage the global AWS footprint while getting the benefits of elastically scalable SDDC clusters, a single bill from VMware for its tightly integrated software plus AWS infrastructure, and on-demand or subscription services like VMware Site Recovery Service.
 VMware Site Recovery extends VMware Cloud on AWS to provide a managed disaster recovery, disaster avoidance and non-disruptive testing capabilities to VMware customers without the need for a secondary site, or complex configuration.